Perfidy: History

 At the Dachau Trials, the issue of whether the donning of enemy uniforms to approach the enemy without drawing fire was within the laws of war was established under international humanitarian law at the trial in 1947 of the planner and commander of Operation Greif, Otto Skorzeny.
 He was found not guilty by a US military tribunal of a crime by ordering his men into action in US uniforms.
 He had passed on to his men the warning of German legal experts that if they fought in US uniforms, they would be breaking the laws of war.
-During the trial, a number of arguments were advanced to substantiate this position and that the German and US militaries seem to be in agreement on it.
+During the trial, a number of arguments were advanced to substantiate this position and that the German and US militaries seemed to be in agreement on it.
 In its judgement, the tribunal noted that the case did not require that the tribunal make findings other than those of guilty or not guilty and so no safe conclusion could be drawn from the acquittal of all accused.
-The tribunal also emphasized the difference between using enemy uniforms in espionage versus combat.
+The tribunal also emphasized the difference between using enemy uniforms with the purpose of deception versus combat.

 Since the Russian invasion of Ukraine in 2022, Russian soldiers have been accused of perfidy on numerous occasions, including the Makiivka surrender incident.

-Israeli forces have been accused of perfidy during its occupation of the West Bank by among others former executive director of Human Rights Watch Kenneth Roth and Dr. Aurel Sari, an associate professor of public international law at the University of Exeter and a fellow at the Supreme Headquarters Allied Powers Europe.
+Israeli forces have been accused of perfidy during its occupation of the West Bank by former executive director of Human Rights Watch Kenneth Roth and Dr. Aurel Sari, an associate professor of public international law at the University of Exeter and a fellow at the Supreme Headquarters Allied Powers Europe.

+During the United States strikes on alleged drug traffickers during Operation Southern Spear, the Pentagon is accused of using a secret aircraft painted to look like a civilian plane in its first boat attack.